moq-wg/moq-transport/draft-ietf-moq-transport.md

 a subscriber, it SHOULD send a GOAWAY message prior to any UNSUBSCRIBE messages.

-After the client receives a GOAWAY, it's RECOMMENDED that the client waits until there are no more active subscriptions before closing the session with NO\_ERROR.
+After the client receives a GOAWAY, it's RECOMMENDED that the client waits until there are no more active subscriptions before closing the session with NO_ERROR.
-Ideally this is transparent to the application, which involves establishing a new session in the background and migrating active subscriptions and announcements.
+Ideally this is transparent to the application using MOQT, which involves establishing a new session in the background and migrating active subscriptions and announcements.
 The client can choose to delay closing the session if it expects more OBJECTs to be delivered.
-The server can send a 'GOAWAY Timeout' if the client doesn't close the session quickly enough.
+The server closes the session with a 'GOAWAY Timeout' if the client doesn't close the session quickly enough.

 # Prioritization and Congestion Response {#priority-congestion}